RAJESH RAM: KALA AKSHAR BHAINS BARABAR

 2007

-Catalogue essay: Latika Gupta
+Texts: Latika Gupta

-Rolling children, grazing water buffaloes, vignettes from days spent at school..
+“Rolling children, grazing water buffaloes, vignettes from days spent at school.
 These are the images that are evoked in Rajesh Ram’s latest body of work.
-Far from being simplistic renderings of nostalgia of past childhood, these are complex palimpsests, thickly encoded with multiple symbols that raise questions about the construction of societies and the relationships that govern them.
+Far from being simplistic renderings of nostalgia of a past childhood, these are complex palimpsests, thickly encoded with multiple symbols that raise questions about the construction of societies and the relationships that govern them.

-(excerpt from catalogue essay by Latika Gupta )
+(excerpt from catalogue essay by Latika Gupta)